-If you’re getting back to work or school by bike this autumn, it’s important to consider security as you don’t want your cycle commute to be ruined by bike thieves.
+If you get to work or school by bike, it’s important to consider security as you don’t want your cycle commute to be ruined by bike thieves.
 Using a good bike lock is essential, but it’s also important to consider where and how you’re locking your bike.

 British brand Hiplok is a leader in innovative, quality, cycle security.
-We asked Hiplok co-founder and product designer John Abrahams for some expert advice to keep your bike protected.
+We asked Hiplok co-founder and product designer John Abrahams for some expert advice on how keep your bike protected.

 Use a good quality lock